RichKMLS/bitfinex_chart_resizer/README.md

 ![Bitfinex Before and After](https://github.com/RichKMLS/bitfinex_chart_resizer/assets/105183376/09a7bd2c-cae6-4050-8496-1cdd007ba851)

 This script resizes the chart container on Bitfinex trading pages to fit the size of the active window and removes some clutter.
-## Features
-- Resizes the chart container to fit the size of the active window
-- Removes a specified element
-- Keeps trying until it finds the chart container or reaches the maximum number of tries

 ## Why Use this Script?
 This script quickly provides access to large-sized crypto TradingView charts and indicators without requiring a TradingView or Bitfinex account.